 If a student becomes ill at school, parents will be contacted so that they may arrange transportation home.
-The student's emergency information in Skyward is used for parent contact.
-It is important that you keep Skyward updated of any phone or address changes throughout the year.
+The student's emergency information is used for parent contact.
+It is important that you inform the school office of any phone or address changes throughout the year.